BobKeijzer/chatbob/README.md

 **Disclaimer**
 The chatbot may occasionally produce inaccurate or incomplete information.
-It is intended as a demo of conversational AI, not as a source of guaranteed facts and may produce false information.
+It is intended as a demo of conversational AI, not as a source of guaranteed facts.